 As stated above, under Listing Policy section 3.9, a waterbody segment shall be placed on the 303(d) list if the waterbody exhibits significant degradation in biological populations and the degradation is associated with water or sediment concentrations of pollutants in accordance with one or more other listing factors, such as exceedances of chemical concentrations, temperature, dissolved oxygen, trash, or other pollutants using sections 3.1, 3.2, 3.6, 3.7, 6.1.5.9, or other applicable sections (e.g., toxicity under section 3.6).
 Additionally, if the waterbody exhibits significant degradation in biological populations related to sedimentation, the waterbody shall be placed on the 303(d) list for population or community degradation if the waterbody also meets the thresholds for listing due to excessive sedimentation.
 Determining whether the degradation of biological populations is “associated” with listed pollutants involves some judgment, because not all listed pollutants are necessarily a potential cause of the degraded biological population.

-In previous integrated report cycles, a new waterbody-pollutant combination was placed on the 303(d) list when the waterbody exhibited significant degraded biology and there was at least one pollutant impairment of an aquatic life beneficial use, without always evaluating whether the pollutant was a potential cause of the degraded biology.
 Section 3.9 of the Listing Policy does not explain how to determine if the degraded biology is associated with the pollutant impairment.
-There is a need to clarify the appropriate approach for associating pollutant impairments with degraded biological populations under section 3.9, including the consideration of site-specific data and information, when determining biological community effects impairments.
+In previous integrated report cycles, a new waterbody-pollutant combination was placed on the 303(d) list when the waterbody exhibited significant degraded biology and there was at least one pollutant impairment of an aquatic life beneficial use, without always evaluating whether the pollutant could be a potential cause of the degraded biology. .
+Because some discretion is used to apply section 3.9, there is a need to clarify the appropriate approach for associating pollutant impairments with degraded biological populations under section 3.9, including the evaluation of whether the pollutant impairment may be a potential cause of the degraded biology, possibly with the consideration of site-specific data and information. .
 Doing so will help ensure section 3.9 is applied uniformly.

 For the 2024 California Integrated Report, there are 44 waterbodies where new data and information indicate degraded benthic macroinvertebrate communities and the waterbody has at least one pollutant impairment (not involving sedimentation).
 However, because the methodology to associate the pollutant impairment with the degraded biology is not yet developed, the waterbodies are recommended for placement in Category 3 on an interim basis.
 The expectation is that the methodology will be developed and used to make listing recommendations in the 2026 California Integrated Report.
 During the 2026 listing cycle, staff intends to evaluate the waterbodies placed in Category 3 during the 2024 listing cycle, along with any additional waterbodies subject to section 3.9, consistent with the methodology that is developed.